Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 You might think blowing harder will fix things faster—but that’s not always true.
 Forceful blowing increases pressure inside the nasal cavities dramatically.

-Gentle but effective blowing combined with other treatments tends to work better at clearing blockages without damaging delicate tissues.
+Gentle but effective blowing combined with other treatments tends to work better at clearing blockages without aggravating the lining of the nose.

 Effective Techniques When You Can’t Blow Your Nose